cdapio/cdap/cdap-docs/application-templates/source/etl/templates/transformations/structuredrecordtogenericrecord.rst

 Transforms a StructuredRecord into an Avro GenericRecord.
 StructuredRecord is the Java class that all built-in plugins work with.
 Most StructuredRecords can be directly converted to a GenericRecord.
-The exception is if the StructuredRecord contains a map field with keys that are not of type 'string'.
+An exception is if the StructuredRecord contains a map field with keys that are not of type 'string'.

 .. rubric:: Use Case

 The transform is used whenever you need to use an Avro GenericRecord.
-For example, if you have a custom sink that writes GenericRecords, you will use this transform right before the sink.
+For example, if you have a custom sink that accepts as input GenericRecords, you will use this transform right before the sink.

 .. rubric:: Properties